dojo/cli-build-webpack/README.md

 The official dojo 2 build command.

-*WARNING* This is _beta_ software.
-While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
-This is not yet production ready, so you should use at your own risk.
+*WARNING* This package is deprecated in favor of functionality found elsewhere in Dojo 2 ([@dojo/cli-build-app](https://github.com/dojo/cli-build-app) and [@dojo/cli-build-widget](https://github.com/dojo/cli-build-widget)).
+This package is not being further developed at this time as its feature set is redundant with other capabilities.

 - [Usage](#usage)
 - [Features](#features)